Mogilev Ghetto: The ghetto at Strommašyna

-After the liquidation the ghetto, the remaining 1,000-1,500 Jews were sent to Strommašyna, where they were used as forced labour.
+After the liquidation of the ghetto, the remaining 1,000-1,500 Jews were sent to Strommašyna, where they were used as forced labour.
 Food rations were scarce, with 150-200 g supplied in the morning and soup made from the meat of dead horses, dogs, and cats in the evenings.
-Every Sunday, Jews were "selected" for the "Gimel Team" - a euphemistic phrase used by German authorities to indicate those being executed.
+Every Sunday, Jews were "selected" for the "Gimel Team" – a euphemistic phrase used by German authorities to indicate those being executed.
 The lack of food, combined with harsh measures, led to the deaths of 15-20 prisoners daily.

 Following a visit by Heinrich Himmler on 23 October 1941, the ghetto was expanded.
 In December 1941, 180 prisoners were shot for "instigation."
 At the same time, another 135 were rounded up and shot for not wearing yellow badges or having proper identification.
 On 26 May 1942 roughly 400 Jews were deported from Slonim to Mogilev, where they were interned at Strommašyna.
 Massacres continued, with an increasing number of deaths; at some point in 1942, 4,000 Jews were killed in a singular act.

 According to intelligence collected by the Belarusian partisans, 500 people (including 276 Jews) remained interned at Strommašyna by September 1943.
 The remaining Jews were sent to Minsk, from which they were transferred to Majdanek concentration camp.

 In total, according to Yad Vashem, 10,000 Jews were killed in the Mogilev Ghetto during the war.